Jylpah/blitz-tools/README.md

 * [extractTankopedia.py](extractTankopedia.py): Extract Blitz data directly from the Blitz app files.
 You need to download the Blitz App APK package and unzip it to a folder.
 Requires [Python 3.7](https://www.python.org/downloads/) or higher.

 ### Utils
-* [WG_utils.py](WG_utils.py): A utils class for various Wargaming API related to functions.
-Other scripts use this, so you need to place it to the same folder with the other scripts
+* [blitzutils.py](blitzutils.py): A utils class for various Blitz related to functions. *Other scripts use this*, so you need to place it to the same folder with the other scripts

 ### Data
 * [tanks.json](tanks.json): Tankopedia in WG JSON format extracted from the Blitz app files with [extractTankopedia.py]](extractTankopedia.py]).
 Contains only limited information required by the scripts.
 Blitz version 5.3.